apaple/ProxyEagle-1/README.md

 <br><br>

  Proxy Eagle is an advanced proxy checker powered with parallelism.
 Using Sockets.
 Build with standard python libraries.
-The only requirement is just Python. 🦅
+The only requirement is just Python. 🦅 It can also check proxy anonimity levels.
+It does that by only checking the ``Via``, ``X-Forwarded-For`` and ``From`` headers.

 ProxyEagle is connecting to the proxies and sends a request to Google host if succeeds it saves the good proxies on 'lvl<proxyLevel>.txt' in the same directory as this tool.
 <a href="https://www.youtube.com/watch?v=wSUowX1dXgA"> Video Proof</a><br>